dzmitry-savitski/saml-test/Implementation.md

 Build SAML encoding/decoding helpers (base64, deflate, etc.). - COMPLETED
 Implement session tracking for RequestID. - COMPLETED

-8. Implement changes to ACS page
+8. Implement changes to ACS page - COMPLETED
-Add acs.html static page with javascript that will:
-- accept POST requests with saml response
-- saml SP entity id will be passed as a get parameter, example "http://myapp.com/acs.html?sp=:sp-id"
-- JS will extract the sp id, SAML response and relay state and put it in the session storage for just 1 second.
+Add cloudflare function that will be served at /sp/:id/acs and will accep post requests. - COMPLETED Function will extract the sp id, SAML response and relay state and put it in the short lived cookie - just for 1 second. - COMPLETED
-- JS will then redirect to /sp/:id/acs
-- acs page will always check session storage and extract saml response from it
+Function will then redirect to /sp/:id/acs (GET request) which will be handled by react - COMPLETED React acs page will always check cookie and extract saml response from it - COMPLETED

 8. Bonus / Later Features
 Pretty-print raw SAML XML.